International Forum on Interfaith and Transcultural Peacebuilding 2025

 Keshoe Isaiah Kilerai (Kenya)

-Keshoe Isaiah Kilerai is a youth, climate and environmental ambassador from the Maasai community in Kenya.
-Keshoe Kilerai is a Kofi Annan Changemaker and founder of The New Lion project, which empowers young people through storytelling, advocacy, research and grassroots projects to influence global policy.
+Keshoe Isaiah Kilerai is a youth climate and environmental champion from the Maasai community in Kenya.
+He is a Kofi Annan Changemaker and the founder of The New Lion Project, which empowers Indigenous youth to influence global policies through storytelling, advocacy, research, and grassroots projects.

 Meera Baindur (India)

-Meera Baindur is a philosopher and Associate Professor at the Manipal Academy of Higher Education in India.
-Her work combines environmental ethics, Indian philosophical traditions and feminist approaches with a strong
+Meera Baindur is a philosopher, educator, and interfaith scholar.
+She is an Associate Professor at the Manipal Academy of Higher Education, India.
+Her work bridges environmental ethics, Indian philosophical traditions, and feminist thought, with a strong engagement in interfaith dialogue.

 Engagement in interreligious dialog.